Yukon Territory - Earth Year 2203

 The dining room was half full—I had everyone’s attention with that outburst.
 Frank was officially, unequivocally pissed.
 As best he could to hide it, he drew his weapon, showing it to me just above the table’s edge.
 In a very measured and soft voice, he intoned, “Ms. Wilson, we are leaving, and you are going with us whether you like it or not.
 Now get up slowly and walk to the door.
 I will not repeat myself.”

 “No, thank you.
 I haven’t had my dinner yet.
 Perhaps afterward?
 Danny, would you be so kind as to pass the salt?”
-I knew they had limited hand-to-hand training from their personnel files, but that was years ago.
+From their personal files, I learned they had limited hand-to-hand training, but that was years ago.
 With my feet hooked around a leg of each of their chairs, I could whip their asses before they hit the floor.
 Two hundred years gives you a long time to master martial arts.
 It’s great for exercise and mental discipline.

 “What, you gonna shoot everybody in here?
 I don’t think so.
 Nice gun, but mine’s bigger.”
 With that, I drew out my skinning knife from its thigh sheath.
 Danny jerked back.
 “Relax, boys.
 It’s just a steak knife.
 Oh, and here it comes.
 Smells delicious.
 Thanks, Amy.
 My friends here have guns under the table.”